...who banned Coca-Cola from being sold in Portugal in the 1920's?

 In August the first official bulletin was published, with information on the transmission of the disease: 'The disease is caused by a microbe that can be found in swollen ganglions.
 Transmission is made through the skin, the nose and the mouth.
 According to Yersin, fleas are the main vehicles of contagion.
 There is a vaccine and treatment with the Yersin serum...'

 Ricardo Jorge, the health official in charge, was up to date with Yersin's and Shibasaburo's findings: after researching the plague in China, these physicians had isolated its bacillus in 1894 and produced a serum which was the only known prophylaxis and treatment available at the time.
-This serum was more effective if applied within the first few days of the disease.
-Immediately the world took notice and several foreign doctors came to Oporto to study the disease.
+Ricardo was personally responsible for identification of the infectious agent in this first outbreak in Europe, here in Porto.

 On August 24th, a sanitary cord was established around the city, enforced by the military (2.500 men!).
 It lasted until the Christmas eve of 1899, with the strong opposition of economic elites, who saw their business paralise because products could not circulate.